schgab/RadioTerm/README.md

 # Building the project

-Clone the repository and compile it using VS2019.
+Clone the repository <b>clean</b> solution then build it using VS2019.

 RadioTerm uses following NuGet packages:
 - NAudio